hettel/CaseStudy_kMeans/README.md

 Usage condition:
 * OpenJDK 11 is required
 * Dependencies to JavaFX and other libraries are managed by Maven
+* Tested on Win 10

 Main class: `app.SimpleKMeans`

 ---

-Exercise steps:
+Performance bottlenecks and problems to solve in the exercise:

+1. Start of the application (the method `initialize` in the class `app.ui.UIController`)
+2. The creation of the color list in `kmeans.imagedata.util.KMeansImage`
+3. Loading and creation of the preview images in `util.FileIOHelper`
+4. Calculation of the color reduced image in the class `kmeans.KMeans`
+5. During the calculation of the color reduced image the application is not responsive

+Refactoring tasks:

+1. Decouple the hardware initialization from the start-up (task parallelism)
-1. Decouple the k-means calculation from the JavaFX thread
+2. Decouple the k-means calculation from the JavaFX thread (task parallelism)
-2. Changing the k-means algorithm so that Java-Streams are used
-3. Improve the startup time of the application
-4. Improve the loading of the pre images
+3. Improve the loading of the pre images (data parallelism)
-5. Improve the k-means calculation time by using parallel Streams.
-Introduce appropriate user defined collectors
+4. Changing the k-means algorithm so that parallel Java-Streams are used.
+Introduce appropriate user defined collectors (data parallelism)
-6. Decouple the upload request from the JavaFX thread
-7. Build-in timeout constraints for the upload process
+5. Build-in timeout constraints for the asynchron tasks

-All changes can be made in the classes `kmeans.KMeans.java` and `kmaens.imagedata.util.Tools.java`,`util.FileIOHelper.java` and `app.ui.UIController.java`

 ---